portfolio-performance/portfolio-help/docs/en/concepts/irr-theory.md

 $CF_{t0}$ is the initial cashflow at time $t_0$.
 It is the sum of all in- and outflows at that moment in time and represents your initial investment. $CF_{t1}$, $CF_{tn}$ are the -hopefully positive- net cashflows that your initial investment will yield.
 PP works with periods of 1 day instead of the classical periods of 1 year.
 Therefore $t_1$, $t_2$, $t_n$ should be converted to the number of days between $t_0$ and $t_n$.
 Of course, if the period between $t_0$ and $t_n$ is  for example 365 days, the exponent becomes 1.
 Eq (1) is a direct derivation from the classic formula of [present value](images/irr-future-present-value.svg).

 A simple example.
 There is also a [IRR Practical example step-by-step](irr-example.md), solved in PP. On 2021-01-15 you have bought 10 shares at 17 EUR.
 Now (2023-06-15) the price has increased to 18.5 EUR.
 Meanwhile, you have received a dividend of 1.5 EUR/share on 2021-09-10 and a second dividend of 1.7 EUR/share on 2022-09-10.
 What is the performance or IRR of this security?
 Let's first have the timing and cashflows correct.
+Table: Cash flows at different times of investment.

 | Date       | $t_n$ | $CF_n$           |
 |------------|-------|------------------|